furkantunaa/furkantunaa/README.md

 <!--Headers-->

-# Hi there, how you doing ?
+# Hi there :star_struck:, how you doing ?

 ## Frontend Developer

-### H3  I have been learning and improving myself about Frontend technologies..I love being part of development of Frontend technologies.I am always open to frontend developers o technologies.
+### I have been learning and improving myself about Frontend technologies..I love being part of development of Frontend technologies.I am always open to frontend developers o technologies.

 #### H4